-There are plenty of challenges to face – and overcome – with regard to lead generation.
+There are plenty of challenges to face – and overcome – about lead generation.
 But it’s not all bad news!
 Let’s get into the lead generation methods that are working best in this market.

 Referrals are Gold for Lead Generation

-When surveyed about the most effective lead generation tactics, Referrals and “Word of Mouth” were stated to be the most effective bar none.
+When surveyed about the most effective lead generation tactics, Referrals and “Word of Mouth” was stated to be the most effective bar none.

 This might not be breaking news, but referrals tend to be the lifeblood of a service business.
-You can run all the ads you want, and engage in a number of other marketing efforts, but nothing will work quite like word of mouth.
+You can run all the ads you want and engage in several other marketing efforts, but nothing will work quite like word of mouth.
 If one of your past customers has great things to say when talking to family and friends, that endorsement is worth more than any ad you could ever purchase.

-In some ways, referrals can be a frustrating lead generation method, because they are mostly passive.
+In some ways, referrals can be a frustrating lead generation method because they are mostly passive.
 But that doesn’t mean you have to sit back and hope for the best.
 Actively encouraging current customers to recommend your business to friends and family is a powerful tool.
-Make it a practice to simply ask for referrals and you might be surprised to find how many roll in.
+Make it a practice to ask for referrals, and you might be surprised to find how many roll in.

 A Digital World

 When thinking about online marketing and how it can help to grow your business, it makes sense to keep the power of referrals in mind.
 There is a natural overlap between referrals and the web, and that overlap happens on social media.
 The very nature of social media platforms is such that they promote referrals and social proof – perfect for expanding your reach and getting the word out.